Hanyu Mitakaya Agriculture and Forestry Park Kiyasse Hanyu

 Nearby spots

-Located by the roadside station, Lake Yanaka (Watarase Retarding Ground) can be fully viewed.
-There is a facility selling products such as the brand rice, Koshihikari, which is grown in the fertile land of Kitakawabe area, and fresh local vegetables such as the Momotarō tomato.
-Further, at the farm restaurant, the handmade soba with its deep flavors is popular, with many visitors coming back for more.
-This new attraction is unique in Japan since it crosses into three prefectures, resulting in the roadside station being responsible for its overall promotion.
+A roadside station with a full view of Watarase-yusuichi (a vast wetland and vibrant wildlife habitat).
+There is a facility selling products such as Koshihikari brand rice, grown on the fertile land of Kitakawabe area, and fresh local vegetables such as the Momotarō tomato.
+The richly flavored handmade soba available at the farm restaurant is also very popular, with many repeat customers.
+This new attraction is very unique to Japan as it straddles three prefectures, resulting in the roadside station being responsible for its overall promotion.

 Kakyu No Sato